 Both I feel are more human because they spend more time on earth than the other Doctors do.
 3 is exiled there and 10 I believe came to see earth as a replacement for Gallifrey in some ways.

-It had always been the planet he felt most at home on.
-However whilst 3 and 10 may in some ways be the most heroic and likable at the same time they both also come to believe their own image of themselves, as the dashing heroes more than anyone else and just like 1,6 and 9 their arrogance can lead to their downfall.
+Whilst 3 and 10 may in some ways be the most heroic and likable at the same time they both also come to believe their own image of themselves and just like 1, 6 and 9 their arrogance can lead to their downfall.

 Now as for the current Doctor 12 I am not sure where exactly to group him quite yet.
 It is early days remember in his era and to be honest I don’t really like to say what type of Doctor someone is until after their era is done and I can watch their full development.
 Still I’d say that 12 is perhaps more of a darker Doctor which would make sense after all that 11 went through on Trenzalore.
 12 has already proven to me more ruthless than 11 ever was, however I also feel there may be shades of the more heroic and dashing Doctor in this incarnation as well.
 Only time will tell, but those are definitely the two I’d say 12 follows.